jompero/utu_chess/README.md

 - Automatic capturing of opposing pieces
 - Saving and loading of game state

-Additionaly we have set personal requirements as follows:
+Additionaly we set personal requirements as follows:
 - Win condition
 - Intuitive mouse controls